[Most articles can be downloaded; if you see no download form, write to us.]

 How God worked through our babies who died: A story about how God works through respect for life.
 Because our babies died shortly after birth, I have gone through a lot of grief, but I feel very blessed, because God has given us three angels who are praying for my husband and me every day.
 I call them our angels because they lived on this earth for such as short time, and while they were here, they truly served as God’s messengers.

-- Living in a Time of Major Crises and the Impact It Could Have on Pro-Life Issues
+- Living in a Time of Major Crises: The Final Hour

 People have been looking for the Second Coming of Christ, expecting it to happen soon, wishing it would happen very soon to rescue our world from the evil-doings of multiple major crises.
 Where is Jesus?
 When is that “last hour”?
 When is he going to rescue us from all of this?